OlaTelloo/Getting-and-Cleaning-data-project/README.md

 # Getting-and-Cleaning-data-project

-I read in the test and train data sets separately and then merged them with each other
+run_analysis.R performs the data preparation and then followed by the 5 steps:

-I also read in the column names text file.
-Then I did the following for each column Mean
+1.Merging the training and the test data sets to one data set.
-Standard deviaiation
+2.Extracting only the measurements of the mean and standard deviation.
-avarege
+3.Renamed the data set's columns with descriptive variable names 4.Creating a nother data set, which has the average of each variable for each activity and each subject.

-and then I saved the calculated values in a data set with the names of the mesurment
+5.Output.txt is the exported final data set.